 They deduced that they could save more lives once they figured out most people lacked discipline, not motivation, to fight addiction.
 They saw how unrealistic it was for them or anyone to think motivation alone was going to be an end to all their compulsion to relapse.
 Through trial and error, the building block for success revealed itself.

 Discipline is the strongest form of self-love.
 They knew they had to help those in recovery and make discipline essential for their daily rituals.
-They knew If they could get those in recovery to get that, finally, they would start respecting themselves, stop lying to themselves, and they would finally begin to hold themselves accountable.
+They knew If they could get those in recovery to get that, they would finally start respecting themselves, stop lying to themselves, and finally begin to hold themselves accountable.

 Those who go through recovery and into counseling want to encourage those who enter recovery to take one-hundred percent ownership of the good and one-hundred percent ownership of the bad in their lives.
 They want them to take charge of their lives.

-They want them to realize that they are the ‘clog’ in the cog.
+They want them to realize they are the ‘clog’ in the cog.
 They want them to stop self-sabotaging themselves.
 They want to make it clear that discipline is what gives them freedom from their addiction.
-They want them to do today what they do not want to do so that they will have tomorrow, what others will not.
+They want them to do what they do not want to do today so that they will have tomorrow, which others will not.

 3. THEY ARE NO LONGER TOXIC